CCA-Public/digital-archives-manual/guides/unusual.md

 2. Click "Import" at the top of the ePADD browser.
 3. Enter as much metadata as possible.
 This can be added to and edited in the processing module.
 4. Point ePADD to the emails to process:
    * For public email accounts (e.g. Google, Yahoo), enter the email address and password for the account.
+(Note that at the time of writing, we have not been able to successfully use this feature.)
    * For private IMAP accounts (e.g. university emails), enter the IMAP server, email address, and password for the account.
 You may need to be in touch with the donor or their IT provider to access their server.
    * For MBOX files, select the directory where the MBOX files are located.
 The files need to be in a single directory.
 You may also enter the name of the email source, which is an optional field.
       * **NOTE:** If you are importing a number of MBOX files, it may be worthwhile to ensure they have descriptive file names (if possible), as Emailchemy often changes the file titles and they may be difficult to distinguish during processing.
 5. Click continue.
 The next screen will load all of the MBOX files or IMAP folders in the designated location.
 This may take some time.
 Check the box next to the appropriate folder and click Continue.
 (It is not necessary to input the date range at this time.)
 6. ePADD will work to read the selected files.
 This may take some time, depending on how many emails total there are.
 When this process is complete, ePADD displays the emails in the appraisal module.

-Because the appraisal module does not provide unique functionality, and because CCA's use case does not anticipate donor review, the next step is to export the appraisal module to the processing module.
+Because the appraisal module does not provide unique functionality, and because CCA's use case does not anticipate donor review, the next step is to export the email from the appraisal module to the processing module.
 In order to do so:

 1. Click the Export tab at the top of the screen.
 2. Under "Export messages and attachments," click Browse, and choose C:/Users/user.
-Click Export (NOT Export to MBOX).
+Click Export (NOT "Export to MBOX").
 This may take some time.
 It will save as "ePADD archive of (name of archive creator)."
 This folder is now ready to be imported into the processing module.

 <a name="emailprocessing"></a>
 ### Processing module